amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ***laziness***—FP languages use either the eager evaluation strategy or the lazy evaluation strategy.
 The *eager* strategy reduces every expression to its value, before proceeding with the computation.
 When using paper and pencil to evaluate a complex arithmetic expression, one instinctively begins the reduction from the innermost subexpression, and works outward until the entire expression is reduced to a number.
 This is an example of eager evaluation.
 ML is an eager language.

 The *lazy* strategy reduces an expression to its value, only if that value is needed in the subsequent computation.
 Evaluating a complex expression by beginning with the outermost subexpression and proceeding inward only when necessary is an example of lazy evaluation.
 Lazy evaluation permits the use of infinite data structures, whose values are computed only when the need arises.
 Haskell is lazy language.

+***partial functions***—In mathematics, a *total* function is one that is defined for the entirety of its domain.
+A *partial* function is a function that is not defined for the entirety of its domain.
+In other words, if a partial function is given a value from its domain on which it is not defined, the computation is goes to the $⊥$.

 ***currying***—Currying is a technique for transforming a multi-argument function into a single-argument version.
 Currying transforms $f : x, y → z$ into $g : x → h$ where $h : y → z$.
 That is, the multi-argument function $f(x, y)$ is automatically transformed into a single-argument function $g(x)$ that returns another single-argument function $h(y)$ which has value $x$ baked into its body.
 When the function $h$ is applied to value $y$, it uses both $x$ and $y$ to compute the result $z$.
 In FP, a multi-argument function may always be thought of as a pipeline of single-argument functions.